 Perintown, OH (Perins Mills) – (1830 – present mill town with little growth)

 Classification: small town

-Location: Miami Township, Clermont County – On U.S. Highway 50 at the intersection of Roundbottom Rd.
+Location: Miami Township, Clermont County – On US 50 at the intersection of Roundbottom Rd

-When the water was high in wet seasons Samuel would ferry boats loaded with pork, lard, & whiskey to New Orleans & bring back manufactured goods for sale at his stores in Perins Mills, Milford, & Fayetteville.
-Samuel's distillery caught fire & burnt down in 1853, & the grist mill suffered the same fate in 1862.
-The Perins Mills post office opened up in 1830 with Darius Perin (1805 – 1889), one of Samuel & Mary’s sons, being the first postmaster.
+When the water was high in wet seasons, Samuel would ferry boats loaded with pork, lard, and whiskey to New Orleans and bring back manufactured goods for sale at his stores in Perins Mills, Milford, and Fayetteville.
+He sold the mills to the Cahoon family around 1850.
+The distillery caught fire and burned down in 1853 and the grist mill suffered the same fate in 1862.
+Perins Mills post office opened up in 1830 with Darius Perin (1805 – 1889), one of Samuel and Mary’s sons, being the first postmaster.

-The town’s name changed from Perins Mills to Perintown in 1890 when the post office changed it's name.
-Perintown also had school & a train station on the Norfolk & Western Railroad in the late 1800's to early 1900's.
-It was on the other side of the Little Miami River & named Cahoon after the family of the landowner Olive A. Cohoon (1846 – 1914).
+The town’s name changed from Perins Mills to Perintown in 1890 when the post office changed its name.
+Perintown also had school and a train station on the Norfolk & Western Railway in the late 1800s to early 1900s.
+It was on the other side of the Little Miami River and was named Cahoon after the family of the landowner Olive A. Cohoon (1846 – 1914).
 The train station attendants house still stands close to the railroad tracks on Round Bottom Rd.
-Samuel & Mary Perin are buried with many of their family members in the Perintown United Methodist Church Cemetery at 1260 U.S. Highway 50 Milford, OH.
+Around the corner sits the remains of the first electric power plant in the county built in 1906 on Binning Rd.
+It served the “Swing Line” traction cars from Norwood to Hillsboro.
+Samuel and Mary Perin were buried with many of their family members in the Perintown United Methodist Church Cemetery on US 50 just south of the Roundbottom Rd intersection.

 Point Pleasant, OH (1813 – present river town with less residents than in the past)

 Location: Monroe Township, Clermont County – On US 52 at the intersection of SR 232